 Person first language

-“People with” is the most respectful way to refer to someone with a lived experience.
-So for example, “a person with amnesia” is a good phrase.
+“People with” is often the most respectful way to refer to someone with a lived experience.
+So for example, people prefer “a person with schizophrenia, diabetes, or herpes” instead of “the schizophrenic”, “the diabetic”, or “the herpes case”.
+In our community, “a person with amnesia” is a good phrase.
 “An amnesiac” is a problem.
-The same goes for “a person with multiplicity” rather than “a multiple” or “a DID”.
+The same sometimes goes for “a person with multiplicity” rather than “a multiple” or “a DID”.

-For some people, their experiences are an important aspect of their identity and they may refer to themselves in terms such as “I’m a Multiple”.
+For other people, their experiences are an important aspect of their identity and they may refer to themselves in terms such as “I’m a Multiple” or “I’m plural”.
 Some people have specific terms that signify their cultural understandings of their experiences.
 We use ‘multiple’ as the broadest grouping of experiences, but people may instead identify as Plural, Soulbonded, possessed, DID, and so on.

 Common terms people dislike